-At this location, Quaker abolitionist Benjamin Lundy published The Genesis of Universal Emancipation from 1822-24.
-This was one of the first newspapers dedicated to the elimination of slavery in the United States.
-The residents of Greenville were hostile to abolitionist sentiment, leading Gundy to move his operation four times.
-Unfortunately for Gundy and other abolitionists, the residents of Ohio, Maryland, Washington D.C. and Pennsylvania were also hostile to abolitionist sentiment.
+At this location, Quaker abolitionist Benjamin Lundy published The Genius of Universal Emancipation from 1822-24.
+This was one of the first newspapers dedicated to the eradication of slavery in the United States.
+Most white residents of Greenville were hostile to abolitionist sentiment, leading Gundy to move his operation four times.
+Unfortunately for Gundy and other abolitionists, the white residents of Ohio, Maryland, Washington D.C., and Pennsylvania were also hostile to abolitionist sentiment.

 Benjamin Lundy was born to Quaker parents in 1789 in Hardwick Township, New Jersey.
 In 1808 he moved to Wheeling, Virginia (now West Virginia) to pursue a career in saddle-making.
 Due to Wheeling being an important headquarters for interstate slave trade, Lundy had many experiences and contacts with slavery.
 In 1812 he finished his apprenticeship, got married and moved to Saint Clairsville, Ohio and set up a business that was profitable.

 Between 1815-1816, Lundy organized an anti-slavery association known as the Union Humane Society.
 At its peak, the society had 500 members.
 At this time, Lundy was published in Charles Osborne's The Philanthropist, a reform newspaper.
 Lundy wrote about abolitionism.
 From 1819-1820, Lundy traveled to St. Louis, Missouri to participate in the slave debates in that territory.
-Returning to Ohio, Lundy began the first publication of his Genesis of Universal Emancipation in 1821, in Mount Pleasant, Ohio.
-The Genesis was a fierce anti-slavery newspaper.
-The paper went from monthly publications to weekly publications.
+Returning to Ohio, Lundy began the first publication of his Genius of Universal Emancipation in 1821, in Mount Pleasant, Ohio.
+Lundy's was a fierce anti-slavery newspaper and it went from monthly publications to weekly publications.

-In 1829, Lundy brought William Lloyd Garrison in as a partner editor to the Genesis.
-However, the two had a falling out when Garrison, the immediate emancipation, free soil abolitionist, clashed with the gradual emancipation and colonization, Lundy.
-While in Mexico for colonization research, Garrison published articles deemed to radical.
-Lundy brought Garrison to court for criminal libel, fined Garrison and Garrison was imprisoned.
-The clash with Garrison saw a decreased in subscriptions to his paper alongside the hostility of the pros-slave residents of Baltimore, causing Lundy to cease publications in 1829.
+In 1829, Lundy brought William Lloyd Garrison in as a partner editor.
+However, the two had a falling out when Garrison, the immediate emancipation, free soil abolitionist, clashed with the gradual emancipation and colonizationist ideas of Lundy.
+While in Mexico for colonization research, Garrison published articles deemed radical.
+Lundy brought Garrison to court for criminal libel, fined Garrison, and Garrison was imprisoned.
+The clash with Garrison saw a decrease in subscriptions to his paper alongside the hostility of the pros-slave residents of Baltimore, causing Lundy to cease publications in 1829.